2gether for Mental Health • Germany

 3. Action – Co-creating initiatives that support mental health in everyday life

-• Students build emotional strength, confidence, and leadership skills
+• Students strengthen emotional resilience, confidence, and leadership

-• Teachers receive tools and training to integrate mental health into daily routines
+• Teachers gain tools to integrate mental health into everyday routines

 • Schools join a growing network committed to rights-based education and well-being

-The 2gether for Mental Health initiative is currently being piloted in Cologne schools.
-The piloting phase will conclude in June 2025, with preliminary findings to be shared in September 2025.
+The initiative is currently being piloted in schools in Cologne.
+The pilot phase concludes in April 2025, with preliminary findings to be shared in September 2026.

 Through this pilot, we aim to generate concrete evidence of how holistic, participatory approaches can strengthen mental health, resilience, and well-being among children and young people.